Krayorn/blog/src/content/blog/theme-parks-technology.md

 In **Star Wars Hyperspace Mountain** and **Avengers Assemble: Flight Force**, you're launched at high speed in space and end up in a sort of dogfight with sharp turns, drops, or spins.
 During the ride, in the darkness of ~~the far future~~ (oops [wrong universe](https://www.google.com/search?q=site%3Alexicanum.com+%22in+the+grim+darkness+of+the+far+future%22&sca_esv=e293ca8d199e0e1f&sxsrf=AHTn8zq0-5AK_BbT8kSNmZopDi7wpfeOqg%3A1747686436802&ei=JJQraPrdMMWckdUPvZfnqAk&ved=0ahUKEwj6__mpr7CNAxVFTqQEHb3LGZUQ4dUDCBA&uact=5&oq=site%3Alexicanum.com+%22in+the+grim+darkness+of+the+far+future%22&gs_lp=Egxnd3Mtd2l6LXNlcnAiO3NpdGU6bGV4aWNhbnVtLmNvbSAiaW4gdGhlIGdyaW0gZGFya25lc3Mgb2YgdGhlIGZhciBmdXR1cmUiSN0NUKsBWIkNcAF4AJABAJgBM6ABgQGqAQEzuAEDyAEA-AEBmAIAoAIAmAMAiAYBkgcAoAeHAbIHALgHAA&sclient=gws-wiz-serp/)) the attraction, huge screens and speakers are used to give contextual clues to what's happening in the ride.
 For example, you'll hear a voice telling "There is another one, behind you!
 Evasive maneuver" right before your cart does a sharp turn with a spin, and a screen will display the explosion while you pass under it.

 The first time you do both of these rides, it's amazing.
-You didn't just go on a thrilling ride, you participated in a gun fight in hyperspace.
+You were in a gun fight in hyperspace and not just in an attraction.
 If you do them again, it loses a bit of the effect, but it's still fun to go that fast.
 The audio and visuals can't replace exciting ride design, but they can enhance it.
 And I'm really glad there are still this kind of roller coasters, amusement parks would not be the same without big thrill stuff!
 ## Storytelling Over Speed

 **Star Tours : The adventure continues** is another 3D glasses ride.
 There is not as much interaction in this one, it's like going to a movie, but the theater shakes *a lot*.
 The Disney website claims over 60 possibilities for this roller coaster, using clever cuts (during hyperspace jumps, I'd guess) to change scenes.
 Really enjoyable.